Posted on 19 Mar 2009 17:16

 Muscle spindles are fusiform structures scattered widely throughout the muscle body (but not everywhere).
 They are attached to the tendon, the endomysium, or the perimysium in parallel with the extrafusal fibers (regular fibers outside the spindle).

 These spindles contain two types of intrafusal (within the fusiform spindle) fibers: nuclear bag fibers and nuclear chain fibers.
 Nuclear bag fibers are also divided into dynamic and static fibers.

 Dynamic nuclear bag fibers are highly sensitive to the rate or change or velocity of the change in muscle length.
 Static nuclear bag fibers and nuclear chain fibers are more sensitive to static or steady state muscle length change.

 When you stretch a muscle there is an initial stretch reflex which is quick and strong.
 The strength of this reflex depends upon the rate of change.
-This is the dynamic component.
-There is a second, weaker but longer acting, static component which responds to the new length.
+This is the dynamic component which some think of as the dynamic stretch reflex.
+There is a second, weaker but longer acting, static stretch reflex.
+This component responds to the new length.
 The static component persists as the new length is held.
 The static fibers respond to the new length in a sustained, tonic fashion and the discharge of both static fiber types is continued for as long as the new length is held.

 The Golgi tendon organs are proprioceptors which, instead of monitoring change in muscle length, monitor change in muscle tension.
 There is an active and passive component here as well, with the threshold for tension developed through stretch relatively lower than that of active contraction.
 Previously it was thought that the golgi tendon organs only reacted to extreme changes in tension and were simply a protective device.
 But it is now known that the receptors are simply more insensitive to passive tension but extremely sensitive to active tension.
 The gogi tendon organs initiate autogenic inhibition in the stretched muscle.